Stains and carpet, they go hand in hand, no matter how careful you are. Spills are inevitable, so you’ll have to be

 Know what type of stain you’re dealing with

-- For water-soluble stains like sodas, alcoholic drinks, food coloring, ice cream, milk, jelly, latex paint, and excrement, mix in a teaspoon of dishwashing liquid (like Joy that can break down greasy stuff) and 1/4 teaspoon of vinegar to a quart of warm water.
+- For water-soluble stains like sodas, alcoholic drinks, food coloring, ice cream, milk, jelly, latex paint, and excrement, mix in a teaspoon of dishwashing liquid (like Dawn that can break down greasy stuff) and 1/4 teaspoon of vinegar to a quart of warm water.

-- Saturate the area with this solution using a spray bottle.
+- Saturate the area with the soapy water using a spray bottle.

 - Let it sit for around 10 minutes, then blot dry with a clean white towel.
 Repeat until the stain is no longer visible.

-- Rinse area will cool water then blot dry again with a clean microfiber towel.
+- Rinse area will cool water then blot dry again with a fresh towel.

-- In case you don’t have one, cover the area with a half-inch thick layer of paper towel with a heavy object on top to press it down and help absorb excess moisture.
+- In case you don’t have one, cover the area with a half-inch thick layer of paper towel with a heavy object on top to help absorb excess moisture.

 Hard to Remove Stains